martylanger/lets-client/README.md

 -   As a user, I would like the option to separate the nomination period from the voting period or to have nominations and votes occur concurrently

 #### v4.0 - Full basic functionality
--   As a user, I would like to use an alternative voting method (TBD).
+DONE -   As a user, I would like to use an alternative voting method (IRV).
 -   As a signed-in user, I would like my election to accept single votes, abstains, approve/disapprove, rankings, or ratings, depending on my chosen voting method.
 -   As a user, I would like to open and close (and reopen) my election.
 ###### v4.1